 What You Need Most Right Now

-During business startup, he primary focus needs to be on following a proven plan that leads to business quickly!
-You need to quickly set up shop and focus on the most important things that lead you to your quickest sales.
-You need to create sales opportunities and take consistent, specific actions focused solely on generating income from your business.
-You need to develop strategic pricing, serve clients excellently and get referrals to fill your pipeline.
+During the business startup phase, you need to primarily focus on finding new business.
+You need to set up shop and focus on the most important things that lead you to your quickest sales.
+More sales opportunities require you to build systems that support you to take consistent, repeatable actions focused solely on generating income.
+You need to develop strategic pricing, serve clients excellently, and get referrals to fill your pipeline.
 Your sole focus should be on opportunities that will turn prospects into paying clients.
 It’s important to flesh out your plan, set specific goals, hold yourself accountable, stay on track, and consistently take right actions to make enough money to get past the start-up phase.
-Coaching will help you prioritize what is most important, focus ONLY on things you need to do to generate cash right now, and spend time and money on the on the essential actions that will result in more clients and more profit.
+Coaching will help you prioritize what is most important, focus ONLY on things you need to do to generate cash right now, and spend time and money on the essential actions that will result in more clients and more profit.

 I relate to Startup Stacey!